CryptoBlades/cb-gitbook-wiki/characters/what-are-characters/README.md

 ## CBC

-CBC stands for CryptoBlades Character, and are the character NFTs present on your wallet.
+CBC stands for CryptoWar Character, and are the character NFTs present on your wallet.

 If you wish to have CBC visible on your MetaMask wallet, you may add the token through it's contract address found below: